 The bill of sale form includes information about the car being sold, information about the buyer and the seller, as well as the purchase price and the date of sale.
 It's important to keep a copy of the bill of sale for your records, in case you need to reference it at a later date.

 One of the most important things to do when selling a car is the transfer of ownership.
 This ensures that the new owner is legally responsible for the vehicle, and not you.

 You should also make sure that the buyer has filed for a title and registration for the car.
 If you don't follow these steps, you could be held legally responsible for actions taken with the vehicle, even if you no longer own it.

 PrivateAuto makes private vehicle sales easy by bringing the entire transaction process—including e-signing the bill of sale—into our intuitive application.

 Can you get a title with a bill of sale in Arkansas?

 In Arkansas, a bill of sale is only valid as a receipt for the purchase of a vehicle.
-It is not sufficient for transferring ownership of the vehicle.
-To make the ownership transfer official, you will need to complete a title transfer.
+It is not sufficient for transferring ownership of the vehicle or getting a title.
+To make the ownership transfer official, you will need to complete an Arkansas title transfer.
 You can get a title transfer form at your local department of revenue office or online through the Arkansas Vehicle Services Portal.